testersakage/mineclonia-jtest/mods/MAPGEN/mcl_villages/API.md

 `villager_ent` is the entity created by `minetest.add_entity`.

 `blockseed` is the block seed for the chunk the village was generated for.
-Villages can extend outside of this chunk.
+Villages can extend outside of this chunk; or, under the new village generator, a ull value (see mcl_levelgen's API documentation) unique to this villager; this value is reused across calls and mustn't be cached or stored.

 ```lua
 local function my_villager_hook(villager_ent, blockseed)